-Decarbonization plans should be dynamic and evolve as uncertainty reduces over time, as companies get closer to targets or intermediate targets.
+Decarbonisation plans should be dynamic and evolve as uncertainty reduces over time, as companies get closer to targets or intermediate targets.
 By setting metrics, it’s possible to measure, track and report for an internal and external audience.
-Investors in particular will likely want to know what’s been achieved versus the plan, and how the organization compares against peers.
+Investors in particular will likely want to know what’s been achieved versus the plan, and how the organisation compares against peers.

 Companies can disclose their plan and their progress in their annual report, financial filing and also on their website.
 As a decarbonisation plan is expected to tackle many different aspects such as strategy, business models, investment, Capex availability, R&D, people and supply chain, disclosing the plan in a sustainability context (e.g. sustainability report) is not sufficient.
 This information is now relevant for investors to understand the financial implications of the plans as well as the risks if plans are not achieved.